cullena20/RobustMeanEstimation/README.md

 # Robust Mean Estimation Suite

 This code accompanies the paper "Robust High-Dimensional Mean Estimation With Low Data Size".
-It includes a suite of robust mean estimation algorithms and experimental infrastructure to run your own experiments and recreate the experiments in the paper.
+It includes a suite of robust mean estimation algorithms and experimental infrastructure to run your own experiments over your own settings, algorithms, and data.
+We also provide files to recreate the experiments in the paper.

+Here we cover some main usage points of this library.
+See basic_usage.py for a code tutorial to 1) Use mean estimators and data generating functions 2) recreate synthetic data experiments similar to those seen in the paper and define your own experiments 3) perform experiments over your own data and recreate embedding experiments seen in the paper.

 ## Calling Robust Mean Estimation Algorithms